chris-se/tiny-initramfs/README.md

 any additional feature is going to increase the binary size, and this is supposed to be minimalistic and **not** a replacement for a full initramfs.
 If you need advanced features, please use an already existing solution.
-That said, there are two things that might be interesting regardless:
+That said, there are a couple of things that might be interesting regardless:

  * Minimalistic NFSv2/3 mounting support (akin to the current NFSv4 code).